Does Credit Score Affect Car Insurance Rates?

 Let's look at how specific credit scores affect car insurance rates in the eyes of auto insurance companies.

-Drivers will pay the following amounts for getting car insurance premiums based on their credit score from the major credit bureaus Experian, Equifax, or TransUnion:
+Listed below are the premiums drivers will pay for car insurance premiums based on their credit score from the major credit bureaus Experian, Equifax, or TransUnion.

 Why Do Insurance Companies Check Credit Scores?